Comment on "Absence versus Presence of Dissipative Quantum Phase Transition in Josephson Junctions'': Additional Information

-We must further point out that, independently of the above, the calculation of the phase diagram in the left panel in Fig.\,1a of \cite{Masuki2022} is flawed in another way.
-Even if, for the sake of the argument, one were to trust the employed NRG scheme, the re-entrant superconductivity seen at small $\alpha$ and small $E_\text{J}/E_\text{C}$ is a finite-size artefact.
-The blue dots in the bottom panel of Fig.\,\ref{fig1} were calculated with our code implementing the NRG scheme of \cite{Masuki2022}, and reproduce the result for $\left<\cos(\varphi)\right>$ v. $\alpha$ at $E_\text{J}/E_\text{C}=0.15$ presented in the upper panel of Fig.\,4 of \cite{Masuki2022} exactly \footnote{To achieve this agreement, we had to reverse engineer a mistake in the numerics of \cite{Masuki2022}, whose presence is revealed by the spectra of Fig.\,S2 in the supplementary material to \cite{Masuki2022}.
-At low $N$, the spectrum should be $n\gamma_0$, $n=1,2,\ldots$.
-According to Eq.\,S50 one should have $\gamma_0=4.33$ in Fig.\,S2.
-Instead, one sees $\gamma_0=0.5$.
-There is in fact a typo in Eq.\,(S50): $(1+\Lambda+\Lambda^{-2})/3$ should be replaced with $(1+\Lambda^{-1}+\Lambda^{-2})/3$.
-Correcting the typo however does not give $\gamma_0=0.5$ as in Fig.\,S2.
-We therefore tried various plausible mistakes, and we found one that reproduced exactly the NRG results in \cite{Masuki2022}.
-Apparently, the numerics in \cite{Masuki2022} were performed using $(1+\Lambda^{-3})/3$ instead of $(1+\Lambda+\Lambda^{-2})/3$ in Eq.\,(S50) that defines $\gamma_n$.
-When the correct expression for $\gamma_n$ is used, there are quantitative changes to numerical results, but no change to our conclusions.}.
-It is obtained by allowing a maximum of $14$ bosonic excitations in in each mode $N\geq1$ (i.e. $n_B=15$ in the notation of \cite{Masuki2022}).
-In \cite{Masuki2022}, the region between $\alpha=0.1$ and $\alpha=0.2$, where $\left<\cos(\varphi)\right>$ vanishes, is identified as the insulating phase.
-In the exact Hamiltonian, there is no sharp cut-off on the number of bosons allowed in any mode.
-We have therefore repeated the calculation at larger $n_B$, and see that the region where $\left<\cos(\varphi)\right>$ vanishes, grows to include the interval $\alpha\in[0,0.2]$ as $n_B$ increases.
-Thus, the re-entrant superconductivity claimed in \cite{Masuki2022} at small $\alpha$ is a finite size artefact that goes away when a sufficiently large number of bosonic excitations per mode is allowed in the NRG scheme.
+A further point, of importance to anyone wishing to reproduce our results, or those of the object Letter, is the following: To achieve agreement with the results in the Object Letter, we had to reverse engineer a mistake in the numerics, whose presence is revealed by the spectra of Fig. \tmspace +\thinmuskip {.1667em}S2 in the Supplemental Material to the Object Letter.
+At low $N$, the spectrum should be $n\gamma _0$, $n=1,2, \ldots $.
+According to Eq.~(S50), one should have $\gamma _0=4.33$ in Fig. \tmspace +\thinmuskip {.1667em}S2.
+Instead, one sees $\gamma _0=0.5$.
+There is in fact a typo in Eq. \tmspace +\thinmuskip {.1667em}(S50): $(1+\Lambda +\Lambda ^{-2})/3$ should be replaced with $(1+\Lambda ^{-1}+\Lambda ^{-2})/3$.
+Correcting the typo however still does not give $\gamma _0=0.5$ as in Fig. \tmspace +\thinmuskip {.1667em}S2.
+We therefore tried various plausible mistakes, and we found one that reproduced exactly the NRG results in the Object Letter.
+Apparently, the numerics in the Object Letter were performed using $(1+\Lambda ^{-3})/3$ instead of $(1+\Lambda +\Lambda ^{-2})/3$ in Eq. \tmspace +\thinmuskip {.1667em}(S50) that defines $\gamma _n$.
+When the correct expression for $\gamma _n$ is used, the position of the phase boundary in the phase diagram changes, making the apparent agreement to fRG predictions rather fortuitous.

-We point out in closing that the lack of scale separation in the NRG of the family of models studied in \cite{Masuki2022} is a known problem, that needs to be cured by introducing an infrared cut-off \cite{Freyn2011}, restricting the study of the physics above this scale.
-While related Josephson Hamiltonians displaying spin-boson physics are immune to these limitations~\cite{Kaur}, calculating ground state properties of the boundary sine Gordon model using NRG remains challenging.